 Price Entry/Price Comparison

-This is section is for enter prices for proposed positions once tender received from supplier.
+This is section is to enter prices for proposed positions once tender received from supplier.
 User has to enter prices for positions to each supplier individually.

 Here user also can update values by filtering positions and user also can see the existing values of each position.
-There will be four views of positons below:
+There will be four views of positions below:

 View positions with List prices.